-A main feed is taken from the battery to a terminal block in the dashboard.
-This is then split to feed fuses 1 to 8 in the lower fuse box and fuses 1, 2 and 8 in the top fuse box.
-A feed returns from the ignition switch to fuses 3 to 7 in the top fuse box.
-The ICM, 4WS, wipers and fuel pump solenoid are all fed from the ignition switch.
-All other switches are fed directly from the fuse box so make sure everything is switched off when leaving the machine stood or you may return to find a flat battery.
+A main feed is taken from the battery to a power distribution "bobbin" on the main electrical panel inside the main fuse box.
+The same panel is fitted with all the main fuses and relays.

+The ICM, 4WS, wipers and fuel pump solenoid are all powered through the ignition switch.
+However the lights, roof fan and auxiliary controls are powered directly from the fuse box so make sure everything is switched off when leaving the machine stood or you may return to find a flat battery.